 - Using an ice cream scoop, place biscuits onto the prepared baking sheet, spaced 1-2 inches apart.

 - Bake for 10 minutes.
-Mix 3 tbsp melted butter, parsley and garlic powder and use a pastry brush to brush the mixture generously over the hot biscuits.
+Mix 3 tablespoon melted butter, parsley and garlic powder in a small bowl and use a pastry brush to brush the mixture generously over the hot biscuits.

 Eden Westbrook is the recipe developer, writer, and photographer behind Sweet Tea and Thyme.
 A classically trained chef, Eden has inspired home cooks into the kitchen with cultural comfort foods, easy family-friendly eats and sweets, and glorious spreads for date night and entertaining since 2015.